-• For the minor in Electrical and Computer Engineering (ECE), completion of the following 21 semester credit hours is required: ECE130, ECE131, ECE231, ECE235, ECE331, ECE332, and one ECE4XX.

-- For the minor in Electronics Engineering Technology (ELET), completion of the following 21 semester credit hours is required: ELET131, ELET133, ELET134, ELET235, ELET333, ELET431, and ELET434. - For the minor in Computer Engineering Technology (CMET), completion of the following 21 semester credit hours is required: ELET131, ELET133, ELET134, ELET235, CMET331, CMET436, and CMET437. - For the minor in Civil Engineering Technology (CIVT), completion of the following 21 semester credit hours is required: CIVT141, CIVT224, CIVT231, CIVT232, CIVT233, CIVT332, and Technical Elective.
+- For the minor in Electrical and Computer Engineering (ECE), completion of 21 semester credit hours is required.
+Please see the Department of Engineering for the list of the ECE minor course requirements. - For the minor in Electronics Engineering Technology (ELET), completion of 21 semester credit hours is required.
+Please see the Department of Engineering for the list of the ELET minor course requirements. - For the minor in Computer Engineering Technology (CMET), completion of 21 semester credit hours is required.
+Please see the Department of Engineering for the list of the CMET minor course requirements. - For the minor in Civil Engineering Technology (CIVT), completion of 21 semester credit hours is required.
+Please see the Department of Engineering for the list of the CIVT minor course requirements.

-To ensure quality instruction and outcome competencies, course sequence restrictions will be observed for all Engineering and Engineering Technology minors.
+To ensure quality instruction and outcome competencies, course sequence restrictions will be observed for all Engineering and Engineering technology minors.
 The minor in Engineering programs are also required to complete the following three mathematics courses in conjunction with the designated twenty-one (21) semester credit hours: MATH 241 (4 Credits), Math 242 (4 credits), MATH 243 (4 credits), and MATH 251 (3 credits).
 The minor in Engineering Technology programs are also required to complete the following three mathematics courses or their equivalents in conjunction with the designated twenty-one (21) semester credit hours: MATH 133 (3 Credits), Math 134 or MATH 136 (3 credits), and MATH 241 (4 credits).
 The Chair in the Department, prior to enrollment, must approve all courses and an overall program of study for each minor.